geeksblabla/geeksblabla.com/blablas/ep103/index.md

 1:24:00 - NFT Derivatives.

-1:34:00 - What is Ethereum and how does it relate to NFT?
+1:34:00 - What is Ethereum, and how does it relate to NFT?

 1:39:00 - Limitations of NFT.